DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Enemy Actions

-After all Spells resolve and Skills have been played, enemies finally perform the listed action(s) on their card.
+After all Spells resolve and Skills have been played, enemies finally perform the listed *Intention* action(s) on their card.
 (Defensive actions may be triggered earlier.)

 The leftmost enemy acts first, before proceeding rightwards.

-- Otherwise, the enemy takes the action corresponding to the number that the [dice rolled at the start of the turn](#setup-2).
 - If an action does not have a listed number, it is activated every turn.
 - If several unnumbered actions are listed, cycle through them each turn.
+- Otherwise, the enemy takes the action corresponding to the number that the [dice rolled at the start of the turn](#setup-2).

 [Status cards](#status-effects) activate at the very end of the turn.